m-emerson/emailroleassign/README.md

 emailroleassign
 ===============

-Drupal module that allows the administrator to assign specific roles to new users depending on their email domain.
+Lightweight drupal module that allows administrators to set up automated role assignment depending on the user's email domain name.